If your To-Do List is overwhelming then make a TaDa List!

 Wouldn't you rather say "TaDa!
-I am done!" at the end of the day rather than looking at an unfinished to-do list?
-If so, it's time to delete, delegate, and shift your mindset.
+I am done!" at the end of the day instead of looking at an unfinished To-Do list?
+I would...it's time to delegate and delete!
+Here's how I did it:

-Make a master to-do list with all your responsibilities.
+- Make a master list of all your responsibilities.
 This might be a very long list, but that’s OK.
-The more you can add to the list the better.
-Then, start deleting!
-Draw a BIG fat line through anything that isn’t truly important; the busywork.
-Your to-do list will never go away if you keep focusing on nonproductive busywork.
+The more you can add the better.

-Now that your list is more manageable, make sure you add in the good stuff!
-It’s so great to have room for the things that make you a better, happier and healthier version of yourself: date nights, quiet time, walks, trips to the zoo, reading a great book, family time, vacations, spa day, hiking, whatever makes you happy.
-Don’t skip this step!
+- The last and best step is to add in the good stuff!
+Now that you’ve decluttered your list you have room to add things that make you a better, happier and healthier: date nights, quiet time, walks, trips to the zoo, reading a great book, family time, vacations, spa day, hiking, etc. Don’t skip this step!

 Most people hardly ever take the time to reevaluate their responsibilities on a consistent basis.
-Most people also never ask for help (yes, I’m talking to you).
-If you don’t ask for help, you will never get it.
-Downsize your overloaded to-do list and turn it into an easy-breezy, chilled out TaDa List!
-Life does not have to be overwhelming.
+Most people also never ask for help (Mamas, I’m talking to you).
+If you don’t ask for help, you are never going to get it.
+Downsize your overloaded To-Do List and turn it into an easy-breezy, chilled out TaDa List!

 If you need help decluttering, distressing and simplifying don’t be shy!
 Get in touch.
 You have absolutely nothing to lose…except maybe some stress.

 If you are ready to start Loving Your Home, join the Club!